Seasonal-MC/Johnystar-s-MC-server-documentation/docs/joining.md

         - Linux (Ubuntu or Linux Mint recommended for beginners)
         - BSD (OpenBSD, FreeBSD)
         - other
+    - any other OS that can run Java
 - a Minecraft launcher
     - Mojang's official Minecraft launcher - downloadable from minecraft.net
     - MultiMC (recommended)
-    - any other unofficial or even cracked launcher
+    - any other un/official or even cracked launcher

 ### Discord